MicrosoftDocs/azure-reference-other/studio-module-reference/export-to-hive-query.md

 [!INCLUDE [studio-ui-applies-label](../includes/studio-ui-applies-label.md)]

-This article describes how to use the **Export data to Hive** option in the [Export Data](export-data.md) module in Azure Machine Learning Studio (classic).
+This article describes how to use the **Export data to Hive** option in the [Export Data](export-data.md) module in Machine Learning Studio (classic).
 This option is useful when you are working with very large datasets, and want to save your machine learning experiment data to a Hadoop cluster or HDInsight distributed storage.
 You might also want to export intermediate results or other data to Hadoop so that you can process it using a MapReduce job.

 ## How to export data to Hive

 1. Add the [Export Data](export-data.md) module to your experiment.
-You can find this module in the [Data Input and Output](data-input-and-output.md) category in Azure Machine Learning Studio (classic).
+You can find this module in the [Data Input and Output](data-input-and-output.md) category in Machine Learning Studio (classic).

     Connect the module to the dataset you want to export.